Rotte (lyre): Gallery of Germanic lyres

 1050 A.D., Germany.
 Heman playing rotte and Asap playing rabel.
 Heidelberg Psalter.

-Hörpu, Scandinavian lyre, Hylestad stave church in Norway, late 12th-early 13th century A.D.
+Harpa, Scandinavian lyre, Hylestad Stave Church in Norway, late 12th-early 13th century A.D.
 Beneath brige is possible bar tailpiece (anchored to bottom of lyre).

 12th century A.D., Abbey of Saint Gall, Switzerland.
 David playing rotte, with musicians playing rotte, vielle and harp, and one scribe writing a manuscript.
 Instrument-names on following page: psalterium, rotta and cithara.

 11th-12th century, Germany.
 King David with monochord and "lyra", from Koblenz, Staatsarchiv, HS 101, NR 110, f 153.

 12th century, Germany.
 Engraving from 1774 that copied instrument in a manuscript lost in a fire.
 Labeled "Cythara Teutonica" by Martin Gerbert.
 Original manuscript mislabeled 9th century by Carl Engel.

 Image of musicians with the "Cythara Teutonica" and cymbala from the 1774 book De Cantu et musica sacra by Martin Gerbert.
 Gerbert copied the round Germanic lyre from a 12th century A.D. manuscript.